OlivierSohn/hamazed/BACKLOG.md

 # Backlog

+- take into account the fact that character width and height are not equal, so geometric figures are stretched in height.
+We could compensate for that by using a stretching factor in poly function and circle function

 - allow to use space for collision animation only in debug

 - use colors in animation (one per instance). make the color darker with time, make the hue change also.